ring-clojure/ring-websocket-async/README.md

 * `out` - the output channel
 * `err` - the error channel

 Then executes its body in a core.async `go` block.
-When the block completes, the websocket is closed by the server.
-If the client closes the websocket, the associated channels are also closed.
+If the WebSocket is closed by either the client or the server, the associated channels will also be closed.

 A Ring websocket response will be returned by the macro, so you can directly return it from the handler.